gakalmar/Notes/Git_Process.md

     5 add & commit as before
     6 Create repo on GitHub & get SSH
-    7 git remote add origin git@branchLocation.git  //add GitHub repo to your initialized folder as remote 8 git push -u origin master                     //push changes; -u means it creates upstream branch, so now the GitHub will be the source (?)
+    7 git remote add origin git@branchLocation.git  //add GitHub repo to your initialized folder as remote 8 git push -u origin master (or main?)          //push changes; -u means it creates upstream branch, so now the GitHub will be the source (?)